September 23 1861 Sunday

 USA.
 The US Senate confirmed a large number of new Brigadier-Generals in the US Volunteers to command the increasing number of brigades entering service.
 Between 23 September and 1 October 1861, the following men received their confirmed commissions: Winfield Scott Hancock, John Gross Barnard, Randolph Barnes Marcy, John Newton, Innis Newton Palmer, Stewart Van Vliet, Seth Williams, Thomas Leonidas Crittenden, William Henry French, David Sloane Stanley, Isaac Ingalls Stevens, George Sykes, John Milton Brannan, William Thomas Harbaugh Brooks, William Wallace Burns, John Porter Hatch, William Kerley Strong, Thomas Williams, George Wright, Albin Francisco Schoepf, James Scott Negley, and Lovell Harrison Rousseau.
 Ten of these were subsequently promoted to Major-General.

 Kentucky.
-Troops from Confederate Brigadier-General Felix Kirk Zollifcoffer’s command encountered Union scouts at Fort Albany.
+Troops from Confederate Brigadier-General Felix Kirk Zollifcoffer’s command encountered Union cavalry scouts at Fort Albany.

 Kentucky.
 USS Lexington proceeded to Owensboro to keep the Ohio River open and to protect Union interests in the area.

 Missouri.
-Union Major-General John Charles Frémont closed the Evening News newspaper in St Louis, in retribution for criticising his inactivity with respect to the Siege of Lexington.
+Union Major-General John Charles Frémont closed the Evening News newspaper in St Louis, in retribution for the editor criticising his inactivity during the Siege of Lexington.

 North Carolina.
 USS Cambridge captured the British schooner Julia bound for Beaufort.